lnurl/luds/spec.md

 ```
 4. Displays a withdraw dialog where user can specify an exact sum to be withdrawn which would be bounded by:
 ```
-min(max amount withdrawable from service, local estimation of how much can be routed into wallet)
+max can receive = min(max amount withdrawable from service, local estimation of how much can be routed into wallet)

+min can receive = max(minWithdrawable, local minimal value allowed by wallet)
 ```
 5. Once accepted user software issues an HTTPS GET request using `<callback>?k1=<k1>&sig=<hex(sign(k1.toByteArray, linkingPrivKey))>&pr=<lightning invoice, ...>`.
 Note that user may send multiple invoices with a splitted total amount in a single request.
 6. Receives a `{"status":"OK"}` or `{"status":"ERROR", "reason":"error details..."}` Json response.